sagemath/sagewiki_to_gh-2022-10-10/days87.md

 == Schedule ==

 Activities will begin the morning of Monday, July 17 and end around in the early afternoon on Saturday, July 22.
 The workshop will be primarily project-focused, though there will be a few talks aimed at graduate students.

+On the first day Mckenzie West will lead some activities to help novices get oriented with Sage.
+If you are a novice and would like more information as well as ways to prepare, please scroll down to [[#To prepare for the workshop|To prepare for the workshop]] below.

 == Projects ==